 As a rule, a 3D game is more difficult to develop.
 It takes designers and developers more time and expense to achieve high performance.
 In 3D games, they need to deal with separate animation assets, bones, skinning, and more.
 On the other hand, sometimes creating the movement in 3D can be a bit easier than in 2D.
 It depends on the characters’ complexity.
 For instance, in 2D designers may be required to redraw a character for each position completely.
 That is a quite time-consuming and tedious process, right?

 Do you want to create a game that will reach the market’s top?
-Are you still have doubts about what to choose: 2D or 3D?
+Do you still have doubts about what to choose: 2D or 3D?
 Do not waste time - contact us and the HitBerry Games team will be happy to give you a helping hand and join you in creating a hit game.